norment/redcap/README.md

 GRANT SELECT, INSERT, UPDATE, DELETE ON `redcap`.* TO 'norment_admin'@'%';
 ``` -->

 Before running the commands below, make sure your shell's cd is where `.env` is located.
-Then add a user the database via
+Then add a user to the database via
 ```bash
 source .env
 podman exec -i redcap_database_1 mysql -uroot -p${MYSQL_ROOT_PASSWORD} -e "CREATE DATABASE IF NOT EXISTS ${MYSQL_DATABASE};"